upbound/docs/content/providers/provider-azure/authentication.md

   tenantID: <tenant_ID>
 ```

-## User-Assigned Managed Identity
+## User-assigned managed identity

-Another method for authentication is a User-Assigned Managed Identity.
-The
-User-Assigned Managed Identities exist indenpendant of any other Azure
+Another method for authentication is a user-assigned managed identity.
+User-assigned managed identities exist independent of any other Azure
-resource, unlike System-Assigned Managed Identities.
+resource, unlike system-assigned managed identities.
 If your organization
-needs to use a single identity across multiple resources, the User-Assigned
-Managed Identity allows you to create one authentication identity with
+needs to use a single identity across multiple resources, this option allows you to create one authentication identity with fixed permissions.
-fixed permissions.

 First, create a new managed identity with the Azure CLI.
 Update
 `<identity_name>` with a name for your new managed identity.